-You can start the volunteer registration process now!
-Registration forms may be downloaded from this page.
+You can start the online volunteer registration process now!
+Registration forms may also be downloaded from this page by clicking on one of the county office names below.
 Application information includes providing three personal references, completing a Washington State Patrol background check and a disclosure form due to the vulnerable population served by VS. Please print the forms, sign and mail the completed forms to the appropriate region:

 1323 S. Yakima Ave.

 Cowlitz & Wahkiakum Counties

 676 26th Ave.

 Clark & Skamania Counties